 Support is available through grants or cooperative agreements awarded in response to investigator-initiated proposals.

 Human resource development and education are expected to be an integral part of all proposals submitted to EAR/IF.

 All proposers to EAR/IF are encouraged to consider Support of Outreach and/or Broadening Participation Activities.
 Proposals submitted to the EAR/IF Program may request up to $20,000 for such activities (please refer to Sections V.A Proposal Preparation Instructions and V.B Budgetary Information).
-Proposals for Support of National or Regional Multi-User Facilities are excluded from the $20,000 maximum for outreach and broadening participation activities.
+Proposals for Community Facility Support are excluded from the $20,000 maximum for outreach and broadening participation activities.